 - Preheat the oven to 325°

-- Start by cooking the bacon in a large oven-safe pot with non-stick spray, add the bacon and cook until crispy.
+- Spray a large oven-safe pot with non-stick spray, add the bacon and cook until crispy.
 Remove and set aside.

-- Sauteé the beef using the remaining bacon grease until browned on all sides, about 2 minutes per side.
-Remove from the pot and set aside.
+- Sauté the beef in the rendered bacon fat until browned on all sides, about 2 minutes per side.
+Remove and set aside.

 - While the mushrooms cook, heat the oil in a separate pan.
-Sauteé the carrots and onions, season with ½ tsp. salt and ½ tsp. pepper.
+Add the carrots and onions, season with ½ tsp. salt and ½ tsp. pepper.
 Sauté for about 5 minutes.
-Add the garlic and tomato paste and sauteé an additional minute.
+Add the minced garlic and tomato paste and sauté for an additional minute.

-- Add the beef and sliced bacon to the pot with the mushrooms and wine.
+- Add the veggies, beef, and sliced bacon to the pot with the mushrooms and wine.
 Pour in the broth and add the potatoes and bay leaf.
-Make sure the potatoes are fully submerged in the broth.
+Make sure the potatoes are fully covered with the broth.

 - Cover and roast in the preheated oven for 1 hour and 45 minutes.
 Remove from the oven and add the frozen peas.